The Spider Woman Strikes Back

 The Spider Woman Strikes Back is a 1946 American horror film starring Gale Sondergaard, with a running time of 59 minutes.
 Despite the similar title and role played by Sondergaard, the film is not a sequel to the Sherlock Holmes film The Spider Woman.
 In The Spider Woman, Sondergaard's character is named Adrea Spedding.
 This time it is Zenobia Dollard.

 In 1977 Lubin called the movie one of the three "notable failures" of his career (the others being Successful Failure and Yellowstone) and said he had never seen it.

 Plot

-A young woman comes to a small rural town to serve as secretary for a blind woman, the town's wealthiest person.
-The town is awash in mystery owing to the inexplicable deaths of local ranchers' cattle.
-The young woman becomes entangled in a web of horror as she discovers that her employer, aided by the hideously deformed household servant, has used the blood of her predecessors to create a death serum when it is mixed with spider venom - and that her own blood is now being harvested at night, while she is in a drugged sleep, to continue the experiment.
+A young woman arrives in the small, rural town of Domingo, Nevada to serve as an aide for a blind woman, the area's wealthiest person.
+Meanwhile, local ranchers are mystified by the inexplicable deaths of their cattle.
+The young woman becomes entangled in a web of horror as she discovers that her employer, aided by the hideously deformed household servant, has used the blood of her predecessors to feed a toxic South American plant — which in turn is being used to poison the cattle — and that her own blood is now being harvested at night, while she is in a drugged sleep.